 Digital and Technology

-Digital firms and initiatives contribute to a growing tech sector, supporting roles in software development, marketing, and creative industries.
+Local digital firms and initiatives contribute to roles in software, marketing, and creative services.

 Manufacturing and Engineering